Lycol50/Lycol50/README.md

-## Latest Announcements
-*Due to busy school schedules, i am unable to maintain PHPCaptcha, but still i dont want to give up on this project.*

-*PMnS will be back*

 # Introduction
-Hi, My name is **Lyco, or aka princepines**, i love to make websites and more!
+Hi, My name is **Lyco aka princepines**, i love to make websites and more!

+I spend most of my time Sleeping, Coding, Eating, and of course Studying.

+## Little Information ℹ
+- I am 18 years old
+- I am a BSIT Student
+- I don't have a lovelife 💔

 ## Skills? 🤔
 - Programming and Web Development (HTML, CSS, PHP, C++, MySQL, PHP)